tdmakepeace/pensando_vf_interface_create/README.md

 networkctl status enp20s0.2
  ```

-  To set the MAC address of the VF interface use the Set option of the netplan output of the script.
+  To set the MAC address of the VF interface use the Set option output of the script ".sh". <br>
-  NOTE: the set option does not survive a reboot, and i am working on a issue where the Netplan sets the mac-address, but it does not get passed to the DSC so currently both options are needed.
+  NOTE: the set option does not survive a reboot, So you need to build a service to rerun the commands on boot up. <br>
+  the <output file name>.service file need to be copied to the "/etc/systemd/system/" folder with execute permissions for root "chmod u+x <output file name>.sh"

   ### In your VM.